OpenID Connect Client and Token Propagation Quickstart

 アーキテクチャ

-In this example, we will build an application which consists of two JAX-RS resources, FrontendResource
+In this example, an application is built with two Jakarta REST resources, FrontendResource

 and ProtectedResource